History (past, present, and future)

-HANDSHAKE 3 (HS3) 2016 – 2017 took the project further; enabling consolidation and synthesis, Those selected from former HS projects got challenging opportunities for more relationships to form, practices to develop, coalitions to form and ideas to refine.
-A series of national and international exhibitions at established venues were given as testing grounds for these iterations.
-Hilde de Decker and Sophia Bjorgman came for a masterclass.
-The exhibition year started with a collaboration exhibition at Objectspace with former mentors and invited artists and ended with a high profile exhibition at the Dowse (Lower Hutt, NZ) that was coached by curator Sian van Dyk.
-This professional programme was aiming to build independent makers with an innovative practice.
+HANDSHAKE 3 (HS3) 2016 – 2017 took the project one step further; enabling consolidation and synthesis, Those selected from the former two HS projects got challenging opportunities for more relationships to form, practices to develop, coalitions to form and ideas to refine.
+A series of national and international exhibitions at established venues were offered as testing grounds for these iterations.
+Hilde de Decker from Belgium and Sophia Bjorgman from Sweden came over conducting their masterclass.
+The exhibition year started with a collaboration exhibition at Objectspace with former mentors and invited artists and ended with a high profile exhibition at the Dowse (Lower Hutt, NZ) that was coached by their curator Sian van Dyk.
+This professional programme aimed to build independent makers with an innovative practice.

 HANDSHAKE 5 (HS5) 2019 offers two high-profile exhibition opportunities in 2019 for selected candidates from the HS1, 2 and 4 projects: HANDSHAKE in dialogue with CODA collection”, CODA Museum, Apeldoorn, The Netherlands (Oct 2019 – Jan 2020: TBC) and ‘SPACE Collaboration’: Te Uru Waitakere Contemporary Gallery, Auckland (Nov 2019 – Jan 2020: TBC) and held in a combination of different smaller gallery spaces spread throughout the building.
-The year starts with professional development meeting and a masterclass with Roseanne Bartley and extends this by online coaching.
+The year started with a professional development meeting and a masterclass with Roseanne Bartley and extends this by online coaching.

 FUTURE PLANNING Subject to funding.: